Shicong (Mimi) Xie

 stanford, ca

-Currently, I am a postdoc in the lab of Jan Skotheim at Stanford University, in the Department of Biology.
+Currently, I am a scientist in the lab of Jan Skotheim at Stanford University, in the Department of Biology.

 news